sc-voice/DEPRECATED-ebt-site/content/author/build-site.md

 ### Step 3.
 Build your EBT website
 Once you have created your ebt-site fork,
-Github will automatically
-start building your own EBT website.
+Github still needs a little push in order to start building your new EBT website.
+For this purpose you can make any edit on any page of your new repository.

+Open the `content` folder in your repository.
+There you find various sub-folders.
+Choose any file in any of those to make any small edit.
+Just changing one character is enough.
+Committing your change will start a workflow run.
 Click the `Actions` tab in the top-center of your web page to see what's happening.
 After about 5 minutes, you'll see that the initial commit has been built.
+(It will be called whatever you call your commit.)

 ![Initial Commit](./initial-commit.png)